Please ensure Javascript is enabled for purposes of website accessibility

 Since pensions have become practically non-existent (the Bureau of Labor Statistics says that only 15% of private-sector workers have pensions these days), retirees need to look beyond just Social Security for their retirement income needs.

-One benefit of using dividend-paying stocks and ETFs in lieu of selling portfolio holdings to raise cash is that it can help you continue growing the value of your retirement assets.
+One benefit of using dividend-paying stocks and ETFs in retirement (in lieu of selling portfolio holdings to raise cash) is that it can help you continue growing the value of your retirement assets.
 Although dividend stocks tend to move less than high-growth investments, they do appreciate over time.

 A healthy dividend can provide you with the income you need while still allowing your portfolio room to grow.